-Serbia exclusive: TSO Company & SEEPEX power stock exchange project, the report9.
-January 2015. / News Serbia Energy
+Serbia exclusive: TSO Company & SEEPEX power stock exchange project, the report, News Serbia Energy

 Mr. Miloš Mladenović, Director for corporative affairs for the international and regulatory relations in Serbia TSO Grid operator company EMS, talked in an interview for company papers about undersigning of one very important agreement that defines the principles of cooperation between the Company EMS and EPEX SPOT regarding the market establishment in the Republic of Serbia and the region of Southeastern Europe.